pwyq/blog/_posts/2020-02-15-GRE-Rapper.md

 Wha(t)?
 You say this baffles ya?
 (Too many new jargons?)
 Feel befuddled? bemuddled? bepuzzled?
-Relax, here are some more.
+Relax, we got more.

 You wobbled to the college, and stippled your brittle dreams.
-(How's going?)
+(Now what?)
 Every day, you're niggling at stats; whittling daily costs.
 Every term, you're squabbling over labs; tussling for mundane jobs.
+Now Howard is dribbling, while coward is wabbling.
 Damn.
-Now Roger is smuggling weed, and girl is snuggling him.
+Roger is even smuggling weed, and girl is snuggling him.

 Mi amigo, if you tumble,
 you better swaddle yourself and snuffle in your tiny room.
 (Ha Ha)

 Don't you ever straggle!
 Otherwise you will struggle!
 Quit gobble, stop guttle, drop your guzzle.
 You've dabbled in so many areas in undergrad,
 Now you gotta peddle yourself to the goddamn postgrad.